Gowrie House (Perth, Scotland): Gowrie conspiracy

 The house was central to the Gowrie conspiracy, a series of events unfolding on 5 August 1600, in which John Ruthven, 3rd Earl of Gowrie (1577–1600), and his brother, Alexander, Master of Ruthven (1580–1600), were attempting to kill or kidnap King James VI for unknown purposes.
 The King was lured to Perth from his hunting near Falkland Palace, possibly by a story of buried treasure, and offered dinner in the house.
 James was separated from his companion and threatened in a room at the top of the house.
 His retinue killed both brothers during the attack, and the king survived.
 The angry townspeople of Perth were pacified.

 James VI ordered that the building be defaced by removing some of its corner turrets.
 In 1602, he gifted the building to the city, though he was careful to exclude its name when making the gift.
 His hunting companions including Thomas Erskine were richly rewarded.
 King James continued to commemorate his rescue on every 5 August for the rest of his reign.
+A stage play The Tragedy of Gowrie was presented by the King's Players in London in 1604, but the script is lost.

 The house was granted to James Maxwell in 1622, and latterly became the home of George Hay, 1st Earl of Kinnoull (1570–1634), amongst others.